havardf/locationforecast-tutorial/tutorial/step1-nginx.md

 Copy the config file from the locationforecast-tutorial-master repository:
 ```
-copy locationforecast-tutorial-master/nginx/nginx.conf nginx/nginx.conf
+copy locationforecast-tutorial-master\nginx\nginx.conf nginx\nginx.conf
 ```

 ### Create empty index page
-Create a new file: `src/index.html`.
+Open your favourite code editor(brackets, notepad, vscode etc.) and create a new file `C:\Prog\nginx-<version>\src\index.html`.
 Write the below in that file, and save.

 ```
 <html lang="en">